JuulSchnitzler/Control-Dataset/Blog_Post.md

 ## Motivation

 Tree-based models such as Decision Trees and Random Forests are widely used in practice.
-A commonly held belief is that they are unaffected by monotonic transformations of input features.
+A commonly held belief is that they are invariant to monotone transformations of input features.
 For example, scaling a feature should not change the model’s predictions.

 In the paper by Su et al. (2011), the authors look into the use of tree-based models in nursing research.
 They explicitly mention the advantage of tree-based methods being invariant to monotone transformations of predictors.
 This means the paper relies on the claim being true and promotes the use of tree-based methods in applications such as quality-of-life data.